Gradient Descent as Implicit EM in Distance-Based Neural Models: Three Regimes of Implicit Inference

 \subsection{Unsupervised Regime: Mixture Learning}

-In the purest case, the log-sum-exp objective operates without supervision.
-A model computes distances $d_j(x)$ from an input to each of $K$ components, and training minimizes:
+In the simplest case, the log-sum-exp objective operates without supervision.
+A model computes distances $d_j(x)$ from an input to each of $K$ components, and training minimizes

-This is the negative log marginal likelihood---the objective used in classical mixture model fitting.
-All components compete for every input.
-No labels constrain which component should win.
+the negative log marginal likelihood used in classical mixture model fitting.
+All components compete for every input, with no labels constraining the assignment.

-By Theorem 1, the gradient with respect to each distance is the negative responsibility: $\partial L / \partial d_j = -r_j$.
-(The sign flip from Section 3 reflects the switch from maximizing log-likelihood to minimizing its negative; the dynamics are identical.)
-Components that are close to an input (low $d_j$, high $r_j$) receive strong gradient signal to move closer.
-Components that are far (high $d_j$, low $r_j$) receive weak signal and remain largely unchanged.
-This is precisely the M-step dynamic of Gaussian mixture models: prototypes update toward data points in proportion to their responsibility for those points.
+By Theorem~\ref{thm:main}, the gradient of this minimization objective with respect to each distance is the responsibility itself: $\partial L / \partial d_j = +r_j$.
+(The sign flip relative to Section~\ref{sec:main-result} reflects the switch from maximizing the log-likelihood to minimizing its negative; the dynamics are identical.)
+A gradient step therefore decreases each distance in proportion to its responsibility.
+Components close to an input (low $d_j$, high $r_j$) receive strong gradient signal to move closer, while distant components (high $d_j$, low $r_j$) receive weak signal and remain largely unchanged.
+This is the M-step dynamic of Gaussian mixture models: prototypes update toward data points in proportion to their responsibility for those points.

 The result is spontaneous specialization.
-Even with random initialization, components differentiate over training.
-Each prototype drifts toward a region of input space for which it consistently takes high responsibility, while ceding other regions to competitors.
-Clustering emerges not because it was specified but because the objective geometry forces responsibility-weighted updates.
+Even from random initialization, components differentiate over training: each prototype drifts toward a region of input space for which it consistently takes high responsibility, while ceding other regions to competitors.
+Clustering emerges without being specified anywhere in the architecture.

-This regime corresponds exactly to classical EM on mixture models.
-The fixed points---and the path toward them---are governed by the same responsibilities.
+This regime optimizes the same objective as classical EM on mixture models, with the same responsibilities governing both the fixed points and the path toward them.